Cobham in $561 million deal for Australia airborne search and rescue

-LONDON British defence company Cobham (COB.L) said on Friday it signed an A$640 million (349.96 million pounds) deal to provide airborne search and rescue capability to Australia for 12 years from 2016.
+LONDON British defense company Cobham said on Friday it signed an A$640 million ($561 million) deal to provide airborne search and rescue capability to Australia for 12 years from 2016.

 The company said that under the terms of the deal, which it won after an open industry competition, it would acquire and modify four Bombardier Challenger special mission jets and then operate and maintain them for the duration of the contract which covers search and rescue over land and at sea.